lnormanha/curotec-fullstack-assessment/README.md

 ## Areas for Improvement and Future Enhancements

 - Add WebSocket for real-time data
-- Add Authentication so Users can have their own routines for their accounts.
+- Add Authentication so Users can have their own routines for their account.
-- Deploy the back-end in a serverless architecture (Azure or AWS).
+- Deploy the back-end in a serverless architecture (Azure or AWS)
-- Deploy the front-end on Vercel.
+- Deploy the front-end on Vercel
-- Unit Testing for API endpoints.
+- Unit Testing for API endpoints
-- Detail page of a routine, showing it with more details.